Asbestos Exposure and Veterans

 - Marine Corps

 To date, tens of thousands of veterans have been diagnosed with asbestos-related diseases.
-Those numbers are expected to increase, due to the long latency period — between 10 and 50 years — of cancers like mesothelioma.
+And experts expect those numbers to increase, due to the long latency period — between 10 and 50 years — of cancers like mesothelioma.
 It often takes decades for asbestos fibers to create the scarring that can lead to tumors, making it likely that more veterans will be diagnosed with a multitude of diseases solely due to exposure to asbestos.

 Indirect Exposure to Asbestos